tobyaa2/Lisman-Labs-Cell-Segmentation/README.md

     --out        results/"Image Folder" \
     --save-overlay --save-csv

 For image processing, you must provide a filtered and unfiltered version of an image.
-I used Cellpose for the filtering: https://github.com/mouseland/cellpose
+I used [Cellpose](https://github.com/mouseland/cellpose) for the filtering.

 Specifically, I used a modified version that allows you to save the filtered image.
-- To install, download the modified version of Cellpose from here: https://drive.google.com/file/d/14XQAlQviPAPvP7Yb0W-7iM7N2DiFz53v/view?usp=sharing
+- To install, download the modified version of Cellpose from [here](https://drive.google.com/file/d/1ktbT0AoZoflsC5j2ep9SAMwKxFNQc2Q-/view?usp=sharing)
 - Follow the install instructions for your OS.